Hiking New Zealand Guide 2019

 Hiking New Zealand tours with local experts

-So that just about wraps up our guide to hiking New Zealand.
+So that just about wraps up our guide to hiking.
 Hopefully, it’s set you off on the right foot to begin planning your own adventure.

 Of course, we’d love for you to join us on one of our multi-day guided trips and discover the real New Zealand with the locals.
 With many years hiking and outdoors experience under our belts, we’re positive we can help you make the most of your time here.